codewars/docs/content/concepts/kata/training_routines.md

 ### Random

 All of the training routines give you a random kata, this routine is as random as it gets.

-_this page is a stub, please consider contributing to it_